-lowest in a scenario where the transition is happening early and in a predictable and financial stability terms (Emambakhsh et al., 2023; NGFS, 2025b, 2025a).
+Many studies demonstrate that the short-term economic costs of limiting climate change are less than the longer-term costs of living with climate change.
+There is growing consensus that an orderly transition offers the best outcome in economy and financial stability terms (Emambakhsh et al., 2023; NGFS, 2025b, 2025a).
 A financial system that remains misaligned with climate goals may delay the transition, forcing abrupt policy changes later, amplifying transition risk.
 Physical risks are also higher because of inaction until the transition takes place.